All GLP-1 medications from licensed 503A pharmacies Browse Products

 Reward progress, not just results.
 Celebrate sticking to your plan for a week, not just hitting a weight target.
 Buy yourself something small, enjoy a non-food treat, or acknowledge your consistency out loud.
 Process-based rewards reinforce the behaviors that create results.

 Plan for low-motivation days.
 Have a minimum viable routine.
-On days when you cannot do your full workout, walk for 10 minutes.
+On days when you can't do your full workout, walk for 10 minutes.
 On days when cooking feels overwhelming, have a pre-made protein shake.
 The goal is never zero.

 Stay connected to your why.
 Write down why you started GLP-1 treatment.
 Keep it visible.
 Read it when motivation fades.
 Your deeper reasons, like playing with your kids, feeling comfortable in your body, or improving your health, are more durable motivators than scale numbers.